-The CRNA Program at University of Pennsylvania is currently in the middle of transitioning to a DNP program.
+The CRNA Program at the University of Pennsylvania has recently transitioned to a DNP program.

 Pennsylvania University School of Nursing